JeffersonMat/JeffersonMat/README.md

 I'm a Full Stack Web Developer.
 I recently graduated from Dev Academy after an amazing journey.
 I love sotware development and its potential to make this world a better place to live in.

 - ☀️ Top skills: Front End: Javascript.
 Frameworks: React, Handlebars.
 Styling: CSS, Framework:(Bootstrap, Materialize CSS).
 Back End: Node.js Express, Sqlite -Knex.
 - ☀️ Always interested in improving my skills and also, I'm always open to new technologies.
-Next challenges: UX, UI,Typescipt, Ruby on Rails, .Net
+Next challenges:Typescipt,Vue.js, .Net
 - ☀️ I'm currently working alongside some colleagues on 'Pantree' a meal app planner.